soheilbh/2d-lidar-identification/README.md

 - **TurtleBot3**: Robot platform
 - **Ultralytics**: YOLO implementation

-## 📞 Support
+## 📞 Support & Resources

-For questions and support:
+- For presentations, documentation, and training demos, see the [`resource/`](resource/) folder.
-- Check the `Presentation/` folder for detailed documentation
+- For technical details, code explanations, and implementation notes, review the code comments and the [`README.md`](README.md).
-- Review the code comments for implementation details
+- For additional resources, training curves, and result images, check the [`training_outputs/`](training_outputs/) and [`output/`](output/) folders.
-- Open an issue for bugs or feature requests
+- If you have questions, bug reports, or feature requests, please [open an issue](https://github.com/soheilbh/2d-lidar-identification/issues) on GitHub.

 ---